content-left-bg.png

 Activity scope

-This guideline relates to student participation in windsurfing (also known as sailboarding) in smooth and partially smooth waters during daylight hours as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in windsurfing (also known as sailboarding) in smooth and partially smooth waters during daylight hours as an activity to support curriculum delivery.

 Note: This activity does not include participation in windsurfing competitions, the windsurfing discipline of wave sailing and any windsurfing activities in open waters (e.g. exposed, deep, unfriendly conditions; ocean swells, exposed trade winds).
 These activities are not recommended as a curriculum activity.